 At present, there are three different types of grants that can be obtained.
 These include:

-- The Grant of Probate –this is required in a majority of circumstances where the estate is valued at greater than £5000.00 and the person applying for the grant has been named as an executor in a valid Will.
+This is required in a majority of circumstances where the estate is valued at greater than £5000.00 and the person applying for the grant has been named as an executor in a valid Will.

-- The Grant of Letters of Administration – this document is required if the person died intestate (without making a Will or the Will is invalid)
+This document is required if the person died intestate (without making a Will or the Will is invalid)

 Where the deceased did not make a Will then the deceased’s Personal Representatives (Administrators) will need to follow the intestacy rules when distributing the estate.

 At Ansham White Solicitors, we know that no two cases are the same.
 An individual’s personal circumstances will greatly dictate the procedure for obtaining a grant and whether or not they can act as executor or need professional help.
 Therefore, we will work alongside you and tailor our advice to fit your needs.
 This will ensure that we provide you with the most satisfactory outcome possible.
 For further information about the duties that an executor has to carry out, please follow the URL.